 Finding a home for your paper

-The next reading is still on the broad topic of publishing, but as seen from the producer’s perspective: I am inclined to think that I am not the only person who finds it hard to choose the most appropriate journals to submit a paper.
-Here’s a paper with some advice for PhD students and early career researchers who are in search of a suitable publication venue, which I wish had been around when I started writing for publication:
+The next reading is still on the broad topic of publishing, but as seen from the producer’s perspective: If you find it hard to choose the most appropriate journal to submit a paperm, here’s a paper with some advice (link no linger active).
+This was written for PhD students and early career researchers who are in search of a suitable publication venue, and I wish had been around when I started writing for publication:

 According to Oscar Wilde, the only thing to do with good advice is to pass it on: it is never any use to oneself.
 Whilst this author is conscious of not always having followed the processes of the advice provided in this article, following Wilde’s dictum however and writing from the perspectives of having written (and had rejected) a wide array of papers over the years, and having acted variously as editor, critic, advisor, hander-out of tissues, editorial board member, Dean of Research, and referee, I hope this paper can provide some basic insights into the process.